Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

 Hurricanes Advanced Stats

-- In their last 10 games, the Hurricanes' goals per game average is 0.9 higher than their season-long average.
+- In their last 10 games, the Hurricanes are scoring 0.9 more goals per game than their season-long average.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.